 Don’t let your emotions guide you; instead, let the Word of God be your compass.
 (2 Corinthians 5:7)

 - If you find yourself weak in faith, ask your fellow brothers and sisters in Christ to pray for you.
 (James 5:14)

 - When you pray, keep in mind to pray from your heart; if your prayer is flat and lifeless, how can you expect God to think you are serious?

 - Challenge yourself to study the Bible regularly so that your faith can increase exponentially.
 Romans 10:17 explains that the more Bible you read, the more your understanding and faith increases.

 - Mentally prepare yourself for persecution for your faith in Christ.
 (Mark 13:13)

 - Jump for joy any time anyone insults you for placing your trust in Jesus.
 The more they offend you, the more blessings you will receive.
 (Matthew 5:11)

-- Take a walk to around your community to remind yourself of God’s gifts, provisions, and wonderful creations.
-Take the opportunity to appreciate the sky, trees, the birds and more.
+- Take a walk around your community to remind yourself of God’s gifts, provisions, and beautiful creations.
+Take the opportunity to appreciate the sky, trees, birds, and more.